-Right-click on the folder icon, and use "Create Archive..." to create a ".tar.gz" file on the desktop (example: "work\guillaume.tar.gz"), which you can then email to yourself or upload to DropBox or Google Drive.
+Right-click on the icon of the folder you have created, and use "Create Archive..." to create a ".tar.gz" file on the desktop (example: "work_guillaume.tar.gz"), which you can then email to yourself or upload to DropBox or Google Drive.

 Alternatively, you can create the archive directly from the terminal.
-Start the Terminal Emulator, go to the Desktop directory by typing "cd ~/Desktop", and create the archive by typing the command "tar -z -cvf work\guillaume.tar.gz work\guillaume/".
+Start the Terminal program, go to the Desktop directory by typing "cd ~/Desktop", and create the archive by typing the command "tar -z -cvf work_guillaume.tar.gz work_guillaume/".